Summer Career Camp

 - Learn how to be an agent of your own career

-- Unpack your skills, interests, values and other attributes
+- Identify your skills, interests, values and other attributes

 - Practice exploring and researching your career options